StanfordVL/behavior-website/_pages/vr-demos.md

 featured_image: /assets/img/behavior/building.jpg
 ---

-### Imitation learning dataset
+### Virtual reality demonstration dataset (VR_demos)

-The imitation learning dataset is described in the BEHAVIOR documentation.
+This processed dataset could be useful for imitation learning dataset, as described in the BEHAVIOR documentation.
 It includes all observation modalities (semantic segmentation, instance segmentation, RGB, depth, highlight), task observations, proprioception, and the action used by the agent.
 Additionally, each hdf5 contains metadata on the specific task.

 To download a single example demonstration (~1 gb):
 ```bash